-Tips for buying and selling at a pawn shop
+Tips for Buying and Selling at a Pawn Shop

-According to the History Channel, the pawn shops of today operate as mini-banks for millions of unbanked Americans and they also serve places for people of all backgrounds to buy and sell items.
+In many ways, the pawn shops of today operate as mini-banks for millions of unbanked Americans and they also serve places for people of all backgrounds to buy and sell items.
 America’s 12,000 or so pawn shops deal with a huge variety of items including musical instruments, jewelry, and electronics.

 What does pawning mean?

 “Pawning” means that you give the pawn shop an item in exchange for a cash loan.
 For example, you might give them your mountain bike as collateral for a $75 loan.
 If you repay the loan by a certain date, typically 90 to 120 days after you pawn the item, you can retrieve your bike.
 The loan repayment amount will include interest and fees that are regulated by the state.